Enantioselective radical reactions can be induced by electron spin polarization: A quantum mechanism for Nature's emergent homochirality?

-One condition for the emergence of radical pair reaction enantioselectivity is that spin-orbit interactions play a reasonably large role in mediating electron transfer.
-This can arise either because wave-function spatial symmetry constraints inhibit spin-conserving electron transfer, or because heavier atoms are present in reactions, such as transition metals.
-This would certainly be the case for reduction of glyceronitrile occurring at magnetite surfaces as part of prebiotic cyanosulfidic chemistry, as has previously been proposed as an initial step in the origin of homochirality in nature.
-The resulting glyceraldehyde can then react to form RNA precursors which preferentially crystallise in enantiomerically pure forms, which could lead to amplification of the initial chiral symmetry breaking.\cite{ozturk_central_2023} In the new mechanism proposed in this work transient coherent spin dynamics, together with spin-orbit coupling and electron-electron interactions produces the enantioselectivity for the same reaction.
+It is thought that the resulting glyceraldehyde can then react to form RNA precursors which preferentially crystallise in enantiomerically pure forms, which could lead to amplification of the initial chiral symmetry breaking.\cite{ozturk_central_2023} In the new mechanism proposed in this work transient coherent spin dynamics, together with spin-orbit coupling and electron-electron interactions produces the enantioselectivity for the same reaction.
 It is also possible that both the Ozturk and Sasselov mechanism and the radical pair mechanism operated together to produce homochirality in Nature.
-Ozturk \textit{et al.} have more recently suggested that photoelectrons from magnetite may in fact be produced in too low a yield for this to occur,\cite{ozturk_central_2023} but noting that experiments have shown spin-polarisation induced enantioselectivity at magnetised surfaces at room temperature in the absence of photo-excitation, the ejection of photoelectrons does not seem to be a requirement for spin-polarisation induced enantioselectivity.\cite{metzger_dynamic_2021} This initial symmetry breaking could then be amplified processes such as by crystallisation of chiral products.\cite{blackmond_origin_2019,sallembien_possible_2022}
+This initial symmetry breaking could then be amplified processes such as by crystallisation of chiral products.\cite{blackmond_origin_2019,sallembien_possible_2022} Ozturk \textit{et al.} have more recently suggested that photoelectrons from magnetite may in fact be produced in too low a yield for this to occur,\cite{ozturk_central_2023} but noting that experiments have shown spin-polarisation induced enantioselectivity at magnetised surfaces at room temperature in the absence of photo-excitation, the ejection of photoelectrons does not seem to be a requirement for spin-polarisation induced enantioselectivity.\cite{metzger_dynamic_2021} In the supporting information we propose some other example reactions where the enantioselective radical pair mechanism could play a role, and we postulate that the enantioseletive radical pair mechanism could play a role in at least of the experiments performed by Metzger \textit{et al.}.\cite{metzger_dynamic_2021}

-Another reaction in which stereochemistry is determined by the electron transfer reaction of a radical pair include (photo)redox catalysed cycloaddition reactions.\cite{metzger_dynamic_2021,morse_enantioselective_2018,ma_formal_2022} If the catalysis process was facilitated by redox at a magnetized solid surface, then one of the radicals involved in the final redox step could become spin-polarized, leading to enantioselective synthesis of the final cycloaddition product.
-This is consistent with previously observed enantioselectivity of the 2+4 cycloaddition a diene and carbonyl at spin-polarised hematite nanoparticles; the small experimental enantiomeric excess is certainly within the predicted bound of 50\% for the mechanism proposed here.\cite{metzger_dynamic_2021}